 As far as punk goes, Punky Brüster stands up on its own musically, and as for the jokes, well I’m still laughing after all these years.

-Townsend also stated that the album was not to be taken seriously, but upon release, ‘Cooked On Phonics’ managed to climb its way to number three in the Japanese charts!
+but upon release, ‘Cooked On Phonics’ managed to climb its way to number

 Because of that success, the album was never commercially available outside Japan for many years, with fears that fans of Townsend’s work wouldn’t understand the joke!